JsunJ/JS-Algorithms/README.md

 # JavaScript Algorithms

-A simple collection of various JavaScript algorithms along with my solutions to them -- for educational purposes.
+A collection of various algorithms solved in JavaScript by me -- for educational purposes.